kazad/instacalc/docs/quickstart.md

 ## Dozens of power features

-InstaCalc is filled with powerful features you wouldn't expect from a calculator:
+Instacalc is filled with powerful features you wouldn't expect from a calculator:

 * Unit, date/time, timezone, currency conversions
 * Programming, if/else, hex/binary/decimal